 Sansevieria Zeylanica Uses

-The fiber obtained from the leaves of Sansevieria zeylanica and Sansevieria trifasciata is widely used in tropical countries (where it is primarily cultivated for this purpose) to make mats, coarse cloth, cordage, sails, and paper pulp.
+The fiber obtained from the leaves of Sansevieria zeylanica and Sansevieria trifasciata is widely used in tropical countries (primarily cultivated for this purpose) to make mats, coarse cloth, cordage, sails, and paper pulp.

-This makes it one of the most popular tropical plants for growing indoors because of its air-purifying properties.
+This makes sansevierias one of the most popular tropical plants for growing indoors because of its air-purifying properties.